PrecipiceBlades/Recommendation-System-with-Million-Song-Dataset/README.md

 ### Download Dataset

-Download and extract VOC2012 dataset, SBD dataset, and pretrained models to designated directories.
+Download and extract dataset from here: http://millionsongdataset.com/ to designated directories.

 ## Results

+We achieved 0.4 recall when setting the cosine similarity threshold as 0.9 and 5.0524 RMSE with collabrative filtering

 ## References